Union alliance lifepartners for Chandra-9

 Chandra-9 may assume a parent-child relationship to the religious teacher, when a more respectful guru-sisya role would be more philosophically productive.

-Yet whatever the condition of Chandra in bhava-9, there will be a tangible love of humanity and some measure of progressive compassion, due to an inborn need for faith.
+Whatever the condition of Chandra in bhava-9, there may be a tangible love of humanity and some measure of progressive compassion, due to an inborn need for faith.

 deepest habitual, rhythmic comfort is found in environments of bhava-9 such as